districtr/districtr/docs/02editormap/editor.md

 Editor.
 According to the [deployment], requests to address /edit/ are sent to [edit.html], which loads a compiled version of edit.js that corresponds to [src/views/edit.js].
-One can arrive here by including a saved plan link or by navigating in from the state portals.
+One can arrive here by including a saved plan link or by navigating in from the state pages.

 [lit-html] is the framework we use to connect javascript to html templates for rendering.